GPT-5.4 Computer Use Review — Worth It in 2026?

 33% fewer individual claim errors compared to GPT-5.2.
 Full responses are 18% less likely to contain mistakes.
 OpenAI's been talking about reducing hallucinations forever, and this is the biggest jump they've made.

 On SWE-bench Pro — the hard coding benchmark where models fix bugs in private codebases — GPT-5.4 hits 57.7%.
 Estimates place Claude Opus 4.6 around 45-46% on the same test.
-That's a significant gap.
+That's a significant gap, and I was surprised it was that wide.

 But before OpenAI fans start a victory lap — Claude still holds the top spot on SWE-bench Verified at 80.8%, and leads on the vals.ai leaderboard for real-world GitHub issue resolution.
 These models are trading punches depending on which test you run.